International Units at Northwestern

 Whom do I contact about hosting an international visitor?

 The Office of the Vice President for International Relations regularly welcomes international visitors to Northwestern.
-Contact Emily Wilson, the Director of International Relations, for assistance in organizing a visit to Northwestern and information on the protocol for hosting a foreign delegation visit.
+Contact Janka Pieper, the Director of Communications, for assistance in organizing a visit to Northwestern and information on the protocol for hosting a foreign delegation visit.

 Where do I find information about visas for short-term visitors?

-Northwestern's International Office provides information to assist in determining visa needs for international short-term visitors and their host departments.
+Northwestern's Office of International Student and Scholar Services provides information to assist in determining visa needs for international short-term visitors and their host departments.